Common Ground Cherry, Smooth Ground Cherry, Long-Leafed Ground Cherry, Wild Tomatillo

 During the winter while walking in an area on my farm where there usually isn’t anything interesting, I saw these dried fruits… Hmmm… They looked like what I had seen for Physalis longifolia so I took photos and double-checked.
 I am not 100% certain, but I think they are from this species.
 Well, they almost have to be.
 Isn’t it weird how you can walk in a certain area many times and never notice something so important until it is too late?
 GEEZ!!!
 I am almost embarrassed but definitely disappointed!

 In 2020, I kept an eye on this area to see if any plants from these seeds came up.
 All summer long I kept checking and never found any Ground Cherry.
 Still nothing in 2021…

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
+I have enjoyed photographing and learning about the many wildflowers growing on the family farm and in other areas.
+The farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and identified over 250 wildflower species (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.